BNMetrics/logme/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-Logme is a Python package that makes logging simple and robost.
+Logme is a Python package that makes logging simple and robust.
 If you have found logging in Python not so straight forward, download this package and give it a try! :)